kushalniroula88/SQL-Project/README.md

-# SQL-Project
+# SQL-Project - 1
-This will include my SQL practice projects.
+This is my SQL practice project #1 from DataCamp Course.